 All practitioners providing patient services must be enrolled with the fiscal intermediary's (FI) provider enrollment unit and be linked to the RHC at the time of enrollment in order for the facility to receive reimbursement.

-NOTE: The effective date of enrollment shall not be prior to the date of receipt of a completed enrollment packet.
+NOTE: The effective date of enrollment shall not be prior to the date of receipt of a completed enrollment packet and the PECOS enrollment effective date.

 Services